← Back to blog

 Apart from the public solution and early start problems above, we also want to improve the quality of the course projects to help students learn more and achieve their learning goals.
 We want to balance the difficulty of the projects so that students can have a progressive and smooth experience during the semester.
 I redesigned the C++ Primer project to incorporate the C++ features that students will use throughout the semester so that students can learn these features early in the semester and have a solid foundation in C++ programming.
 The B+ tree project has been revamped several times by adding more guides and helper functions to ensure its difficulty fits well as the second project in the course.
 During this semester, we introduced a new MVCC project to better balance the difficulties.

-Besides the difficulty of the projects, we also want to ensure the functionalities students implement are correct by adding more test cases and improving the completeness of the test cases.
-Every semester when we revisit the test cases and the student feedbacks from previous semesters, we can always find bugs and design flaws in the reference solution, and we will fix them before releasing the projects.
+Besides balancing project difficulty, we also want to ensure that the functionality students implement is correct by adding more test cases and improving their completeness.
+Every semester, when we revisit the test cases and student feedback from previous semesters, we find bugs and design flaws in the reference solution and fix them before releasing the projects.

 What Did We Change in Fall 2023

-The HyPer MVCC project
+The HyPer MVCC Project

 Deciding on the Base Implementation

-One of the most significant changes this semester is the newly designed project 4 — multi-version concurrency control.
+One of the most significant changes this semester is the newly designed Project 4—multi-version concurrency control.
 This is super challenging and interesting to work on.

 an overview of HyPer MVCC implementation in BusTub